python-telegram-bot/python-telegram-bot/docs/source/stability_policy.rst

    1. Keep the old argument name in the method signature and make it optional
    2. If the old argument is passed, issue a deprecation warning with a helpful message
-   3. If neither the old nor the new argument is not passed, raise a ``ValueError`` with a helpful message
+   3. If neither the old nor the new argument is passed, raise a ``ValueError`` with a helpful message
    4. If the old argument is not the first mandatory argument, make the ones before optional as well and raise a ``ValueError`` if they are not passed

 When the Bot API changes attributes of classes, the method :meth:`telegram.TelegramObject.to_dict` will change as necessary to reflect these changes.